Adjoint Systems for Optimal Control from Pontryagin to Wikipedia

 i.e. pendulum hanging down while also minimizing the control effort:

-$ \quad \mathcal J:= \frac{1}{2}(\theta(t_1)^2 + p(t_1)^2) + \frac{1}{2}\int_{t_0}^{t_1} g_1^2 + g_2^2 ~ dt \to \min $.
+$ \quad \mathcal J:= \frac{1}{2}(\theta(t\_1)^2 + p(t\_1)^2) + \frac{1}{2}\int_{t_0}^{t_1} g_1^2 + g_2^2 ~ dt \to \min $.

 The Maximum Principle

-Classically, as treated by Pontryagin itself3, one seeks the minimum over all $u=(g_1, g_2)$ that a-priori ensure that $\theta(t_1)=0$ and $p(t_1)=0$.
-This, in a sense, means that suitable controls are known and that the optimization looks for those with the least magnitude.
+In other words, this means that suitable controls are known and that the optimization looks for those with the least magnitude.
 For people like me, that use optimization because they don’t know a control, this seems not very feasible.
 But Pontryagin has the answer for that too:

 Maximum Principle with Variable Endpoints